btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 1. Turn off WiFi
 1. Click "WALLET"
 1. On the right side of the page, set 2 of 3 quorum, and set P2WSH address type
-1. On the left side of the page, select the dropdown to "Enter as text", and type in all 3 of your Zpub keys [shown](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) on either your Cobo or Coldcard
+1. On the left side of the page, select the dropdown to "Enter as text", and type in all 3 of your Zpub keys [shown](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) on either your Keystone or Coldcard
 1. Allow Caravan some time to generate the wallet, and then use the Addresses tab to verify the addresses match the addresses shown on the hardware wallets

 #### Option B: Print the Addresses to Paper